No results for ""

 The LaunchDarkly Flutter SDK version 3 is compatible with Android SDK versions 21 and higher and with iOS version 11 and higher.
 Version 3 does not support other Flutter platforms.

-After you complete the Getting started process, follow these instructions to start using the LaunchDarkly SDK in your Flutter application.
+After you complete the Get started process, follow these instructions to start using the LaunchDarkly SDK in your Flutter application.

 First, declare a dependency on the LaunchDarkly Flutter SDK: